-One of the great benefits of having a membership at Uncommon is that we understand coffee culture better than most.
-Each Uncommon workspace houses its own café, offering incredibly high-quality coffee by Assembly Coffee, alongside healthy snacks and drinks.
+One of the great benefits of having a membership at Uncommon workspace is that we understand coffee culture better than most.
+Each Uncommon office space houses its own café, offering incredibly high-quality coffee by Assembly Coffee, alongside healthy snacks and drinks.

 Here is our interview with Claire Wallace from Assembly Coffee, who is their Lead Production Roaster.
 She gives you the rundown on what Assembly Coffee does, their values and sustainability, and her personal insights on coffee.

 Tell us a little bit about Assembly Coffee

 We’re a coffee roastery founded in 2015 and based in Brixton, South London.
 We source high quality and delicious coffees, roast them on our incredibly energy efficient roaster, and they are served in some of the best hospitality and people focused spaces in the world (including Uncommon!).
 We’re passionate about what we do, and we want to make sure we make a positive impact whilst we do it.

 One of Assembly’s key focuses is on sustainability.
 Can you tell us a bit more about why it is so important and what Assembly is doing to drive change in the coffee industry?